lucendio/lecture-devops-infos/deliverables/exercise_implementation.md

 * the application is put through at least 3 stages (build, test, deploy) by at least 1 pipeline (CI/CD)
 * at least one component (e.g. VCS, Monitoring) other than the application has to be bootstrapped by yourself
-* automate provisioning and bootstrapping of all required infrastructure resources and components
+* automate allocation and bootstrapping of all required infrastructure resources and components

 ### Tips